5T33Z0/OC-Little-Translated/00. Overview/iv ASL to AML Conversion/README.md

 The following table can be regarded as the quasi dictionary for translating from ASL to AML.

-Here's an Example: the well-known "`_DSM` to `XDSM`" binary rename consists of the "Find" value: `5F44534D` (which literally means "_DSM" in binary) and the "Replace" value `5844534D` (whcih means "XDSM").
-This all seems kind of random, but in fact it is not.
-If you take a look in the binary colum you can see that the underscore "_" has a value of "5F" (we omit the leading zeros), "D" has "44", "3S" and M corresponds to "4d" – which equals "_DSM" in binary.
+Here's an Example: the well-known "`_DSM` to `XDSM`" binary rename consists of the "Find" value: `5F44534D` and the "Replace" value `5844534D`.
+This all seems kind of random at first, but in fact it is not.
+If you take a look in the binary column, you can see that the underscore "`_`" has a value of "5F" (we omit the leading zeros), "D" has "44", "S" is "3S" and "M" corresponds to "4d" – which equals "`_DSM`" in binary.
 And binary "58" "44" "53" "4D" equals to "XDSM" in ASL.
-And that's how you can read and translate from ASL to Binary and make your own renames, if necessary.
+And that's how you can read and translate between ASL and AML and create your own renames, if necessary.

 |          ASL           |   Binary (AML) |